-The bq24620 uses a SLEEP comparator to determine the source of power on the VCC pin, since VCC can be supplied either from the battery or the adapter.
-If the VCC voltage is greater than the SRN voltage, bq24620 will enable the ACFET and disable BATFET.
-If all other conditions are met for charging, bq24620 will then attempt to charge the battery (See Enabling and Disabling Charging).
-If the SRN voltage is greater than VCC, indicating that the battery is the power source, bq24620 enters a low quiescent current (<15 μ A) SLEEP mode to minimize current drain from the battery.
+The bq24630 uses a SLEEP comparator to determine the source of power on the VCC pin, since VCC can be supplied either from the battery or the adapter.
+If the VCC voltage is greater than the SRN voltage, bq24630 will enable the ACFET and disable BATFET.
+If all other conditions are met for charging, bq24630 will then attempt to charge the battery (See Enabling and Disabling Charging).
+If the SRN voltage is greater than VCC, indicating that the battery is the power source, bq24630 enables the BATFET, and enters a low quiescent current (<15 μ A) SLEEP mode to minimize current drain from the battery.

-If VCC is below the UVLO threshold, the device is disabled.
+If VCC is below the UVLO threshold, the device is disabled, ACFET turns off and BATFET turns on.